Overholtk/reading-notes/day1-notes.md

                 ``` 1.
 This is it's sub item```

+  - [x] Task lists allow you to mark items off a list
+  - [x] Simply follow your dash by a set of brackets
+  - [] When you want the item checked off, include an 'x' character inside the brackets
+  - [] ex: `- [x] this is a checked box`
+           `- [] this is a non checked box'

   **Images** can be added to a webpage by entering the text you want to represent it as well as the image's address into the following line of example code:

 ```![Text](Image Address or URL)```